aposkoub92/eda_project_charles_christensen/README.md

     pip install -r requirements.txt

 ## Data
-The dataset for the notebook is stored as a csv in the data folder.
+The dataset for the notebook is stored as a csv (eda.csv).
     ```